Nuclearfossil/IntroToCSharpGraphics/README.md

 # Lessons

-## Lesson 01 - Introduction to graphics in OpenGL.
+## source/lesson 01 - Introduction to graphics in OpenGL.

 ~ A few examples of working in pure 2D, an introduction to basic OpenGL commands and some buffer testing examples.

+## source/ShaderIntroduction

+~ How to work with shaders.